secretlycarl/onboarderr/README.md

 - Delete placeholder `plex_submissions.json` and `audiobookshelf_submissions.json`.
 The ones that come with it have example data to populate the requests sections on `/services`

-- I have my Pulsarr instance set up to use the "First Season Rolliing" Sonarr monitoring option, so my instructions for Pulsarr watchlist requesting reflect that.
+- I have my Pulsarr instance set up to use the "First Season Rolling" Sonarr monitoring option, so my instructions for Pulsarr watchlist requesting reflect that.
 Change if you use a different monitoring option.

 # Sharing